Phi-H-D/Stock-Sentiment-Analysis-Capstone/readme.md

 ### Sentiment Analysis Tab
 - Filter by ticker symbols
 - Set minimum sentiment threshold
-- Filter by relative volume
+- Filter by relative volume (ranges from 0 to 1000x)
 - View detailed sentiment scores from multiple models
 - Export data as CSV